On the geometry of flat minima

-\cref{prop:mf_2_flat} implies that when $(X,Y)$ is a flat global minimum, there must exist a maximal eigenvector $(H,K)$ of the Hessian such that $H\p T H = K K\p T$.
+While the converse of \cref{cor:balanced_flat} is false, as noted in \cite{mulayoff2020unique}, \cref{prop:mf_2_flat} implies that when $(X,Y)$ is a flat global minimum, there must exist a maximal eigenvector $(H,K)$ of the Hessian such that $H\p T H = K K\p T$.
 This appears to be new.
-On the other hand, it is possible that $X\p T X \neq Y Y\p T$, as noted in \cite{mulayoff2020unique}.
-We give an example using a well-known fact.
+We give a counterexample to the converse of \cref{cor:balanced_flat} using a well-known fact.

 \begin{fact} Given $M\in\R\p{m\times n}$, consider a compact singular value decomposition $M=U\Sigma V\p T$ and let $r = \rank M$.
 For all $(X,Y)\in\R\p{m\times r}\times \R\p{r\times n}$,